MicrosoftDocs/dynamics-365-project-operations/articles/project-management/getting-started-with-resource-recommendations.md

 ms.author: mohitmenon
 ---

-# Pre-requisites to use this feature
+# Prerequisite steps to use resource recommendations

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_